|Facilities | Rating | Reviews|

 Two services staggered along the M5 in a small strip of woodland.

-Restaurants: Baskin Robbins, Burger King, Dunkin' Donuts, Papa John's Pizza, Quick Break (seasonal opening), Starbucks, Costa Express, Krispy Kreme
+Catering: Baskin Robbins, Burger King, Dunkin' Donuts, Papa John's Pizza, Quick Break (seasonal opening), Starbucks, Costa Express, Krispy Kreme

 northbound only: Subway